Daniel009891/brilliant-blackjack/README.md

 The background image has been chosen to highight the spark element of the title and allows a good contrast for headings and buttons.

-### Colour Scheme

-The colour scheme for the website is minimilistic to enable all users to read the text without any posibility of clashing with backgrounds.
-Yellow text contrasts with the blue elements of the background image to allow the text to be read easily.
-All buttons also take advantage of this, having the same contrasting colours which invert using the hover feature in CSS.

-The colour for the headings and general text is Chartreuse hex #dffe00, when text is used on a button the colour is Trapped darkness hex #0c192c with a background of Chartreuse hex #dffe00.
-A hover feature enables these to invert to create a further contrast and alert the user of a button.

-### Typography

-There is only one font used in the website and it is imported from [Google Fonts](https://fonts.google.com/).
-Shadows Into Light was picked due to its exiting and upbeat feel, this compliments the topic beautifully as electricity and sparks are often represented this way.

 ## Features

 ### Existing Features